Tell Your Beneficiaries About Your Accounts and Policies

 Friday, December 18th, 2020

-If you have a valid will or estate plan in place, you will likely answer “yes” to both of those questions.
-The beneficiary forms you filled out years ago for your IRA, your workplace retirement plan, beneficiary, and your life insurance policy may give you even more confidence about the eventual transfer of your wealth.
+Will your heirs receive a fair share of your wealth?
+Will your invested assets go where you want them to when you die?
+If you have a valid will or estate plan in place, you can likely answer “yes” to both of those questions.
+The beneficiary forms you filled out years ago for your IRA, workplace retirement plan, and life insurance policy may give you even more confidence about the eventual transfer of your wealth.
+One concern remains, though: you need to tell your beneficiaries about your accounts and policies.
+This doesn’t mean sharing all the details.
+If you have decided that some of your heirs will receive more of your wealth than others, you can keep that decision private for as long as you wish.

 You may want to revisit your beneficiary decisions.
 For example, let’s say you opened an IRA in 1997.
 Your life has probably changed quite a bit since 1997.
 Were you single then, and are you married now?
 Were you married then, and are you single now?
 Have you become a parent since then?
 If you can answer “yes” to any of those three questions, then you need to look at that IRA beneficiary form now.
 Your choices may need to change.